LilyNeilsen/tswd-portfolio/critique-by-design.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Design Critique with Tableau
 The following page is a critique of data from the Makeover Monday website that works with given data to create more effective visualizations.
-The data visualization chosen for this activity was [Global Energy Consumption by Source](https://ourworldindata.org/energy-production-consumption#how-much-energy-does-the-world-consume)
+The data visualization chosen for this activity was [Global Energy Consumption by Source](https://ourworldindata.org/grapher/global-energy-substitution?time=1800..2023)

-_For each step below, you should document your progress as you move forward.
-In terms of tone, think of the writeup as though you're keeping journal of your step-by-step process.
-You should include a any insights you gained from the critique method, and what it led you to think about when considering the redesign.
-You should talk about how you moved next to the sketches, and any insights you gleaned from your user feedback.
-Document what you changed based on the user feedback in your redesign.
-Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently._

-_You can include screenshots, sketches or other artifacts with your narrative to help tell the story of how you moved through the process.
-Again, make sure to avoid including any personally identifying information about your interviewees (don't list full names, etc.).
-While this template serves as a guide, make sure to reference the assignment writeup on Canvas for the official guidance.
-This template does not include all guidance mentioned on the assignment page._

 ## Step one: the visualization

-_Include link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
-Include paragraph or two on why you selected this particular data visualization.
-For obvious reasons, the data visualization you select should come from a publicly accessible source._
+The following image is the original visualization produced by the [Energy Institute](https://ourworldindata.org/grapher/global-energy-substitution?time=1800..2023) that was used for this critique and redesign process.
+(global-energy-substitution.png)

+Energy Institute - Statistical Review of World Energy (2024); Smil (2017) – with major processing by Our World in Data.
+“Primary energy from biofuels” [dataset].
+Energy Institute, “Statistical Review of World Energy”; Smil, “Energy Transitions: Global and National Perspectives” [original data].

 ## Step two: the critique
 _Don't forget to complete the Google Form found on the assignment page.
 You can summarize your thoughts here._